aiven/aiven-docs/docs/products/mysql/concepts/mysql-replication.md

 title: MySQL replication
 ---

-## MySQL replication overview {#myslq-replication-overview}

 MySQL replication is always based on replicating logical changes.
 This means that the replication protocol may contain an actual statement that the target server should apply or it may have an entry saying **update row with these old attributes to have these new attributes**.
 These are called statement and row formats.

 The statement format is more compact but can't represent all changes because some statements would yield different results if executed as is